SARAD-GmbH/RegServer/README.md

 ### Configuration ###
-In the configuration file `src\config.toml`, you can switch on or off the various frontends and backends and set other parameters that will change the functionality of the software. `doc\config.example.toml` is a commented version of this configuration file containing all configurable parameters.
+In the configuration file `src\config.toml`, you can switch on or off the various frontends and backends and set other parameters that will change the functionality of the software. `src\config.example.toml` is a commented version of this configuration file containing all configurable parameters.

 ### Usage ###